kubernetes/enhancements/keps/sig-scheduling/3990-pod-topology-spread-fallback-mode/README.md

 type FallbackCriterion string

 const (
-  // ScaleUpFailed represents when the Pod has `TriggeredScaleUp: false` in its condition.
+  // NodeProvisioningFailed represents when the Pod has `NodeProvisioningInProgress: false` in its condition.
-  ScaleUpFailed    FallbackCriterion = "ScaleUpFailed"
+  NodeProvisioningFailed    FallbackCriterion = "NodeProvisioningFailed"
   // PreemptionFailed represents when the scheduler tried to make space for the Pod by the preemption, but failed.
   // Specifically, when the Pod doesn't have `NominatedNodeName` while having `PodScheduled: false`.
   PreemptionFailed FallbackCriterion = "PreemptionFailed"